HelmholtzAI-Consultants-Munich/PySDDR/README.md

 ### User inputs

 There are a number of inputs which need to be defined by the user before training, or testing can be performed.
-The user can either directly define these in their run script or define all the parameters in a config file - for more information see [Training features](#Training features).
+The user can either directly define these in their run script or give all the parameters through a config file - for more information see [Training features](#Training features).

 A list of all inputs the user needs to give can be seen next:

-data: the input data
+**data:** the input data

-target: the target data, i.e. our ground truth
+**target:** the target data, i.e. our ground truth

-output_dir: the path of the output directory in which to save training results, such as loss figures or checkpoints  **-> do we need it or is it optional?**
+**output_dir:** the path of the output directory in which to save training results, such as loss figures or checkpoints  **-> do we need it or is it optional?**

-mode: either 'train' or 'test' depending on what we wish to do
+**mode:** either 'train' or 'test' depending on what we wish to do

-distribution: the assumed distribution of the data
+**distribution:** the assumed distribution of the data

-formulas: a dictionary with a list of formulas for each parameters of the distribution, see [Examples of training features](#Examples of training features) for more examples
+**formulas:** a dictionary with a list of formulas for each parameters of the distribution, see [Examples of training features](#Examples of training features) for more examples

-deep_models_dict: a dictionary where keys are the deep models and values are also dictionaries.
+**deep_models_dict:** a dictionary where keys are names of deep models and values are also dictionaries.
 In turn, their keys are 'model' with values been the model arcitectures and 'output_shape' with values been the output size of the model.
 Again see [Examples of training features](#Examples of training features) for examples.

-train_parameters: A dictionary where the training parameters are defined.
+**train_parameters:** A dictionary where the training parameters are defined.
 There are: batch size, epochs, optimizer, optimizer parameters and degrees of freedom of each parameter

 ### Data

-Their are two parameters required regarding the data, that is data and target.
+There are two parameters required regarding the data, namely data and target.
 For both parameters two options are available:
-* The user can give a local path which corresponds to csv files storing the data.
-The SDDR data will then load the data.
+* The user can give a local path which corresponds to a csv files storing the data.
+The SDDRDataset class will then load the data.
-* The user has already loaded the data manually and sets data and target to two pandas data frames corresponding to the input data and targert data.
+* The user has already loaded the data manually and sets data and target to two Pandas Data Frames corresponding to the input data and targert data.

+A combination of the above options is also possible, i.e. have data as a dataframe and load target from a file and vice versa.

 ### Distributions